To yuletide doesn’t mean to go broke

-People, specifically fanatical Christians and opportunistic media whores, shriek about “the war on Christmas”, but it’s not necessarily brown people or the PC Police trying to homogenize Christmas with the likes of Ramadan, Kwanza and Hanukkah.
-Hallothx!mas is doing a better job than the combined continents of Africa and Muslim-Asia ever could.
+Fanatics and opportunistic media whores shriek of “the war on Christmas”, but it’s not just the PC Police homogenizing the holidays.
+Hallothx!mas is doing a better job than any secularist ever could.

-Black Friday is called Black Friday not because it’s a racist way to describe the harbored feelings of married white men abandoned with their thoughts on mall benches throughout the country .
-The “black” in Black Friday references accounting terms used to describe the profitability of business.
-A business in the “red” is not profitable.
-A business in the “black” is profitable.
-Black Friday became known as such because the day after Thanksgiving, once the official start of the holiday shopping season, was the first day many retailers used to see annual profits.
+A business in the red is not profitable.
+A business in the black is profitable.
+Black Friday became such because the day after Thanksgiving, once the official start of the holiday shopping season, was the first day may retailers used to see profits.

 But, as Christmas bled into Thanksgiving and Thanksgiving into Halloween, Trick or Treating should be renamed “prepubescent candy grab for holiday candy bowls”.
-Why on earth does anyone need a Halloween greeting card?
-Am I now required to mail greeting cards for Halloween, Thanksgiving, Christmas and religious holidays I don’t celebrate so as to not appear cheap or religionist?
+Why does anyone need a Halloween greeting card?
+Must I now mail greeting cards for Halloween, Thanksgiving, Christmas and all religious holidays I don’t celebrate to avoid appearing cheap, waring on holidays or being religionist?

-Forgive my rant, but I’m maxed out with guilt induced spending.
+Forgive my rant, but I’m maxed out on guilt induced spending.
 We made it through Halloween okay.
-We didn’t even buy a pumpkin that only we’d see and would be have trashed by now due to the natural process of rotting.
-Ashes to ashes, dust to dust applies to gourds, too.
-We’re now approaching Thanksgiving and the world between the Atlantic and Pacific and between 30 degrees and 50 degree north is fully immersed in holiday festivities.
+We didn’t even buy a pumpkin that only we’d see and was destined for the trash.
+Ashes to ashes, dust to dust is for gourds, too.
+Since Thanksgiving, the world between the Atlantic and Pacific and between 30-degrees and 50-degrees north has been fully immersed in holiday festivities.

-Our family already agreed to extend last year’s agreement of adults not exchanging gifts.
-It’s too stressful and some of us have financial goals annually thwarted by the expectation to overspend in the name of Baby Jesus who, according to most religious scholars, was likely born between May and August (sorry Mike Seaver).
-We still shower the kids, who will soon meet the definition of “adult”, with gifts.
+Our family extended last year’s agreement of children-only gifting.
+It’s too stressful and some of us have financial goals annually thwarted by the expectation to overspend in the name of sweet Baby Jesus who, according to most religious scholars, was likely born between May and August (sorry Mike Seaver).

-To stay firm on my tradition of avoiding malls and non-food-related retailers between Black Friday and New Years Aft, we completed our childrenz Christmas shopping two Sundays ago.
-Blue laws be damned.
+To stay firm in my tradition of avoiding malls and non-grocers between Black Friday and New Year’s Aft, we completed our childrenz Christmas shopping two Sundays ago – blue laws be damned.

-For Christmas Day, we’ll travel over Platte River and through Highlands Ranch for a day of cooking, wining and dining.
-This feast, as well, is a culinary amalgamation of contributions on which yours truly will likely spend another $50.
-This is after we spent about $205 on various bottles of wine for bosses, coworkers, Christmas cards and for minding Ms. Manners and not showing up to a holiday party without a tangible token thank you in hand.
+Today, we’ll travel over Platte River and through Highlands Ranch for a yuletide of cooking, wining and dining.
+This feast will be a culinary amalgamation of contributions on which yours truly will only spend $100.
+This is after we spent about $205 on various bottles of wine for bosses, co-workers, Christmas cards and minding Ms. Manners by not showing up at a yuletide celebration without a tangible token thank you.

-All totaled, including gifts under our tree and other expenses, Debt Free Guys will likely spend over $700 in cold, hard cash this holiday season even though we’ve made slightly less than lazy attempts to not overspend.
+All totaled, including gifts under our tree and other expenses, we’ll likely spend over $700 in cold, hard cash this yuletide season even though we’ve made slightly less than lazy attempts to not overspend.

-We could be Scrooge-like curmudgeons and refuse to spend a dime on anything, but then how would companies with no stocks left to buy back make fourth quarter earnings?
+We could be Scroogey curmudgeons and refuse to spend a dime on anything Xmasy, but then how would companies make fourth-quarter earnings?
 Someone must think of corporate America.